VosDeMens/Toki-Musi/resources/guide_text.md

 `jan pona li kama` -> `The friend comes`.
 `jan pona o kama` -> `Come, friend!`.
 `kasi o kama` -> `The plant should come`.
-This last one is implied to mean that it should happen somehow, because clearly the plant itself is not gonna come on its own volition.
+This last one means that it should happen somehow, because clearly the plant itself is not gonna come on its own volition.
 We all agree it's ok to use `o` and it's not rude.

 ##### a